tattwamasiray/Fraudlent-Transactions/README.md

 # Project 4 [![Presentation-Fraudulent](https://img.shields.io/badge/Presentation-Fraudulent-black?style=flat&logo=codereview)](https://docs.google.com/presentation/d/1BzXgtBJl6xi0m6Rl9t7ku_83Ji0DmChB/edit?usp=sharing&ouid=109196441157952287856&rtpof=true&sd=true)
 ## Building a Web Application To Predict Fraudulent Credit Card Transactions
-### Project Team: Gal Beeri, Mireille Walton and Katharine Tamas
+###Contributor: Tattwamasi Ray

-In this scenario, our team has built an interactive web application where end users can upload a csv file containing credit card transactions, and through a machine learning model we can predict if a transaction is likely to be fraudulent or not.
+In this scenario, I had built an interactive web application where end users can upload a csv file containing credit card transactions, and through a machine learning model we can predict if a transaction is likely to be fraudulent or not.

 Our dataset consisted of two csv files containing over 1.8 million credit card transactions, with transaction dates from January 2019 to December 2020 inclusive.
 The credit card holders all resided within the United States.
 This dataset was simulated using the Markov Chain method (https://github.com/namebrandon/Sparkov_Data_Generation/tree/master), which is a mathematical model used to describe a sequence of events where the outcome of each event depends only on the outcome of the previous event.